-Denver Spine Surgeons is a group practice composed of the three board-certified, fellowship-trained orthopedic spine surgeons, Dr. Gary Ghiselli, Dr. Sanjay Jatana and Dr. David Wong.
-The three spine surgeons have practiced together in Denver as colleagues for about 10 years.
-The three spine specialists are referred back pain and neck pain patients from across the Front Range of the Rocky Mountains; Colorado Springs; Summit County, Colorado; as well as from adjacent states of New Mexico, Nebraska, Wyoming and Kansas.
+Denver Spine Surgeons is a group practice composed of the four board-certified, fellowship-trained orthopedic spine surgeons, Dr. Gary Ghiselli, Dr. Sanjay Jatana, Dr. David Wong and Dr. Okezie Aguwa (Board-Eligible).
+The four spine surgeons have over 60 combined years performing spine surgery, and only spine surgery.
+The four spine specialists are referred back pain and neck pain patients from across the Front Range of the Rocky Mountains; Colorado Springs; Summit County, Colorado; as well as from adjacent states of New Mexico, Nebraska, Wyoming and Kansas.

-Dr. Ghiselli, Dr. Jatana and Dr. Wong emphasize non-surgical treatment options in advance of spine surgery through a network of pain management specialists and spine therapists.
-Back and neck pain patients can often recover nonsurgically by working with physical medicine and rehabiliation (PMR) physicians and spine-specialized therapists, who use customized movements and exercises to help make the back stronger, more flexible and resistant to injury.
+Dr. Ghiselli, Dr. Jatana, Dr. Wong and Dr. Aguwa emphasize non-surgical treatment options in advance of spine surgery through a network of pain management specialists and spine therapists.
+Back and neck pain patients can often recover nonsurgically by working with physical medicine and rehabilitation (PMR) physicians and spine-specialized therapists, who use customized movements and exercises to help make the back stronger, more flexible and resistant to injury.
 When surgery is necessary, the spine surgeons perform minimally invasive spine surgery so the patient can be home later the same day to recover in the comfort of their own home.

 Sometimes even with a good set of X-rays or MRI scans, the root cause of your pain is not easy to identify.
 That can be especially true when it happens in the cervical spine or neck area.
 There are some basic things we look for that can help us determine exactly what is going on.
 We may try some nonsurgical therapies first to see if the problem improves or persists.
 We will not schedule surgery until we completely diagnose the source of the pain.